RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 mykafka-source   ["my-topic-USER_NUMBER"]   ["my-cluster-kafka-bootstrap.kafka:9092"]   True             8s
 ```

 Using the web browser, click on over to the `Developer` view.
-Then click `Topology` and make sure you are in the correct `Project`.
+Then click `Topology` and make sure you are in the correct project (%username%).
 You can then verify the KafkaSource is configured correctly.

 ![Serverless Kafka Source](./images/serverless_kafka_source.png)